 Whether you’re traveling or buying office supplies, you can use a business credit card to earn rewards on your purchases.
-Many of the best business credit cards have no annual fee, no charges for foreign transactions and various other perks.
+Many of the best business credit cards have no annual fee, no charges for foreign transactions, very competitive rewards and various other perks.
 Depending on your credit, you can leverage low-interest rates and strategically use rewards to help your company save money.

 Compare the top business credit cards on this list to find the best small-business credit card for your needs.

 |The Best Business Credit Cards|

 |TD Business Solutions||Phone, cable and internet expenses||0% for first six|